Lolliedieb/lolMiner-releases/README.md

 |  --cclk arg (=*)  | The core clock used for the GPUs.
 Cards are separated with a comma. "*" can be used to skip a card. |

 ## Recent Changelog:

+### lolMiner 1.49

+- Improved performance of Nvidia LHR V2 cards in Ethash to 79 - 79.5% (86.5 - 87 % on RTX 3060 V1 and 460.39 driver).
+Note that dual mode codes remain unchanged.
+- Added an experimental **zombie mode** for Nvidia Pascal generation 5GB cards, allowing them to continue mining Ethash after epoch 492 (in Linux)
+- **Reduced fee** for LHR unlocker back to 0.7%.
+Now all Ethash solo codes have only 0.7% fee (again).
+- LHR cards that have memory junction temperature sensors will automatically throttle LHR unlock by ~0.4 - 0.5% when hitting 106° C memory clock to prevent unneeded locks
+- LHR calibration on startup now taking approx 2 minutes instead of 4.
+- Extended crc table for Ethash up until epoch 550
+- Changed default behavior for "." signs in wallet address when Ton or Aleph dual mining.
+These will now automatically separate the string at the given position, so the thing after a . is treated as worker name.

+_Fixes_
+- Fixed a bug that may cause TLS connections not cleanly reconnecting after a connection loss

 ### lolMiner 1.48